voxel51/fiftyone/docs/source/integrations/cvat.rst

 -   **occluded_attr** (*None*): an optional attribute name containing existing occluded values and/or in which to store downloaded occluded values for all objects in the annotation run
--   **task_size** (*None*): an optional integer specifying the maximum number of images to upload per CVAT task.
-Videos are always uploaded one per task

 .. _cvat-label-schema: